 Decoration recommendations

 I also topped my vegan apple crumb cake with thinly sliced apples, inspired by the design of German Apfelkuchen.
 It's a quick and easy way to make a cake presentable!
-However, you can also top the cake with:
+However, you can also top your cake with:

 - Cubed apples.
 This makes the cake easier to slice!